simonagren/simonagren.github.io/content/posts/2018-11-20--part3-azurefunction/index.md

 Success!

 ## If you do get any errors
-With missing connectionstring etc. Try to deploy via the VS Code extension UI then, and set the App Settings via the extension as well.
+With missing connection string etc. Try to deploy via the VS Code extension UI then, and set the App Settings via the extension as well.

 # Enable managed service identity on our Azure Function App
-We do this for our specific Function App that we created
+We do this for the specific Function App that we created

 ```json
 az functionapp identity assign --name pnptesting --resource-group "funcresourcegroup"